alimaye/AR2-sinuosity/README.md

 -windowedSinuosity.m: Calculates channel sinuosity using a moving average.

-The folder "AR2 fit" contains the following files that calculate fit parameters for the autoregressive statistical model:
+The folder "AR2fit" contains the following files that calculate fit parameters for the autoregressive statistical model:

 -demoCenterline.mat: an example data file a channel centerline coordinates (x,y), with the centerline sampled at unit spacing.